Tea unlocks quietude, presence, clarity and completion. — Wu De

 TEA LIST: If you’re interested in joining future ceremonies, add your name and I’ll put you on the list.

 A tea ceremony is a space to immerse yourself in the ‘is-ness’ (as Ram Dass calls it) of present-moment awareness.

-Get in touch with me to discuss a tea ceremony at my home, for retreats and gatherings.
+Get in touch with me to discuss a tea ceremony for retreats and gatherings.

 What if I told you that if you simply mix starlight, solitude, silence and softness, you may just learn everything you’ve ever needed to know about everything you hadn’t known? — Victoria Erickson